lokesh-sannidhi-181/Theft-analysis-using-excel/README.md

 - Enables authorities to identify theft hotspots.

 ## 🚀 Conclusion
-This dashboard converts raw vehicle theft records into actionable insights, helping stakeholders make data-driven decisions for theft prevention and risk management.
+This dashboard converts raw vehicle theft records into actionable insights, supproting for law enforcement to identify hotspots and helps insurance companies and vehicle owners to make data-driven decisions for theft prevention and risk management.

 **Created Using:** Microsoft Excel
 **Project Type:** Data Analytics Capstone Project